ZafranSY/studysyncc/README.md

      -p 3306:3306 \
      -d mariadb:latest
    ```
-   Alternatively, if you have a `docker-compose.yml` file, run:
+   If using Docker Compose:
    ```bash
    docker-compose up --build
    ```

 3. **Install Perl Dependencies:**
-   Use CPAN (or cpanminus) to install the required Perl modules:
+   Install the required modules using CPAN (or cpanminus):
    ```bash
    cpan Mojolicious DBI DBD::mysql
    ```
-   *Tip:* If you encounter permission issues, consider running as a user with proper privileges or use `sudo` if needed.
+   *Tip:* Use `sudo` if you encounter permission issues.

 4. **Configure the Database Connection:**
-   Edit `config/database.conf` with your database settings:
+   Edit the file `config/database.conf` with your database settings:
    ```ini
    [database]
    host = 127.0.0.1